CodeRiderViru/House_price--prediction/README.md

 # House_price--prediction
 In this i tried to predict the house prices.
-Using k-nearest neighbour regression
+Using k-nearest neighbour regression.
+Dataset is taken from Kaggle.
+Only using 'Plot_size' feature.